-3.1.3 Taxes and Social insurance contributions
+4.1.3 Taxes and Social insurance contributions

-EUROMOD underestimates the total amount of taxes and contributions in 2007 - 2008 compared with external statistics.
+EUROMOD under-estimates the total amount of taxes and contributions in 2007 - 2008 compared with external statistics.
 The problem is probably due to substantial decrease in unemployment rate implying that more people paying taxes.
-In 2009 - 2011, the estimates are closer due to changing situation in the labour market.
+In 2009 and 2010, the estimates are closer due to changing situation in labour market.